iszczesniak/cpp/templates/index.md

 during compilation T is substituted with a type, e.g., `int` or the user class `myclass`.

-Type `T` doesn't have to be a class type (it can be a built-in type) or meet some requirements (like inherit from an interface class).
+`T` can become any type: a built-in type, user-defined type, even `void`. `T` doesn't have to meet some requirements, e.g., inheriting from an interface class.
 The requirements on type `T` follow from how we use the type in the template definition, i.e., whether we:

 * default-construct a value of type `T`,